Gear for HEMA

 (Links via Images below)

 Rawlings Wasters: Durable and flexible plastic training simulators that are common at the beginning of HEMA practice.
-While having a balance relatively similar to historical longswords, they tend to weight considerably lighter and handle poorly in binds.
-They do hit with considerably less force than the other items on this list however.
-They are also relatively less expensive compared to other list items.
+They tend to weight less than other simulators and handle poorly in binds.
+However, they hit with less force than the other items on this list, and are cheaper.

 Blunt or Blunt Longsword: As the name implies, a Longsword with blunted tip and edges.
 Due to the force that even the blunt form of this weapon causes, they are only used for drills and low speed sparring.
 They are also great for form and technique practice because they handle closer to a real sword, but can't be used at higher speeds and intensities in heavy drilling, sparring or tournament play.